Article 77 Decision Enforces Write-Up Provisions Notwithstanding Past Practice and Arguments About Waterfall Logic

 On September 21, 2023, Judge Engelmayer of the S.D.N.Y, issued a decision in Ambac Assurance Corporation v.
 U.S. Bank, 17 Civ.
 2614 (PAE) (KHP), holding that where the servicer and originator were the same, the originator’s failure to cure defective loans was a servicer failure to perform event of default.
 Continue reading Where Servicer and Originator Were the Same, Originator’s Failure to Cure Defective Loans Constituted Servicer Failure to Perform Event of Default

-Court Dismisses Claim Against Servicer for Failing to Give Notice of Representation and Warranty Breaches Fails Because Originator Would Have Ignored Any Demand Made on It
+Court Dismisses Claim Against Servicer for Failing to Give Notice of Representation and Warranty Breaches Because Originator Would Have Ignored Any Demand Made on It

-Court Dismisses Claim Against Servicer for Failing to Give Notice of Representation and Warranty Breaches Fails Because Originator Would Have Ignored Any Demand Made on It
+Court Dismisses Claim Against Servicer for Failing to Give Notice of Representation and Warranty Breaches Because Originator Would Have Ignored Any Demand Made on It

 On September 19, 2023, Justice Crane of the New York County Commercial Division issued a decision in HSBC Bank USA, N.A. v.
 Nomura Credit & Capital, Inc., 2023 NY Slip Op.
 33252(U), dismissing a claim against Ocwen for failing to give Nomura notice of representation and warranty breaches because Normura would have refused to cure any breaches of which it was given notice . . .
-Continue reading Court Dismisses Claim Against Servicer for Failing to Give Notice of Representation and Warranty Breaches Fails Because Originator Would Have Ignored Any Demand Made on It
+Continue reading Court Dismisses Claim Against Servicer for Failing to Give Notice of Representation and Warranty Breaches Because Originator Would Have Ignored Any Demand Made on It